winkm89/teachPress/readme.txt

 Please note the [teachPress 6.0 Upgrade Information](https://mtrv.wordpress.com/2016/12/30/teachpress-6-0-upgrade-information/)

 == Changelog ==

+= 8.0.2 (31.08.2021) =
+* Changed: Don't longer use full table select for count queries in TP_Publications::get_publications()
+* Bugfix: year field was not used fo bibtex import if date field was missing
+* Bugfix: Optimize bibtex key generation within unique bibtex key check

 = 8.0.1 (26.08.2021) =
 * New: [tpcloud, tplist, tpsearch]: "plain" option added for "show_tags_as" parameter.
 This display tags for each publications without links and filter